-Over Represented Children - Identify and adress any areas of over representation within the YJS cohort alongside the management board and partners.
+Overrepresented Children - Identify and adress any areas of over representation within the YJS cohort alongside the management board and partners.

-RISK IMPLICATIONS
+5. RISK IMPLICATIONS

-The strategic plan identifies key risk to future delivery as detailed in Section 8. of the plan these are:
+- 5.1 The strategic plan identifies key risk to future delivery as detailed in Section 8. of the plan these are: - The unpredictability associated with secure remand episodes and secure remand length has the potential to place significant financial pressure on Youth Justice Service and the broader Local Authority. - Managing the potential for reduction in YJB grant and partnership financial and 'in-kind' contributions pre and post 2024/25. - Performance on reoffending outcomes and impact on children. - Continued concerns around Serious Youth Violence, Criminal Exploitation and County Lines.

+6. FINANCIAL CONSIDERATIONS

+6.1.
+There are no financial considerations arising from this report.

+7. LEGAL CONSIDERATIONS

-The unpredictability associated with secure remand episodes and secure remand length has the potential to place significant financial pressure on Youth Justice Service and the broader Local Authority Managing the potential for reduction in YJB grant and partnership financial and 'in-kind' contributions pre and post 2024/25 Performance on reoffending outcomes and impact on children Continued concerns around Serious Youth Violence, Criminal Exploitation and County Lines.
-FINANCIAL CONSIDERATIONS There are no financial considerations arising from this report.
-LEGAL CONSIDERATIONS Crime and Disorder Act 1998 A local authority must submit a youth justice plan annually to the Youth Justice Board setting out (a) how youth justice services are to be provided and funded in their area and (b) how the YOTs established by them are to be composed and funded, how they are to operate and what functions they are to carry out.
+7.1.
+Crime and Disorder Act 1998 A local authority must submit a youth justice plan annually to the Youth Justice Board setting out (a) how youth justice services are to be provided and funded in their area and (b) how the YOTs established by them are to be composed and funded, how they are to operate and what functions they are to carry out.
 The plan must be published in such manner and by such date as the Secretary of State may direct.

-CHILD AND FAMILY POVERTY (IMPACT ASSESSMENT FORM TO BE COMPLETED AS APPROPRIATE.)
-There are no specific additional consideration relating to child and family poverty arising from this report, however such considerations are included in our assessment into the circumstances for children and young people and will, if necessary, have actions working alongside partners in place to seek to limit the impact upon children and families as a consequence of child poverty EQUALITY AND DIVERSITY CONSIDERATIONS (IMPACT ASSESSMENT FORM TO BE COMPLETED AS APPROPRIATE.)
-Equality and Diversity is considered within the report in relation to specific individual and groups of young people STAFF CONSIDERATIONS There are no specific staffing considerations ASSET MANAGEMENT CONSIDERATIONS There are no asset management considerations arising from this report.
-ENVIRONMENT, SUSTAINABILITY AND CLIMATE CHANGE CONSIDERATIONS There are no specific environmental, sustainability and climate change considerations arising from this report
+8. CHILD AND FAMILY POVERTY CONSIDERATIONS (IMPACT ASSESSMENT FORM TO BE COMPLETED AS APPROPRIATE.)

+8.1.
+There are no specific additional consideration relating to child and family poverty arising from this report, however such considerations are included in our assessment into the circumstances for children and young people and will, if necessary, have actions working alongside partners in place to seek to limit the impact upon children and families as a consequence of child poverty.
-CONSULTATION

-The report is being presented to Children's Services Committee to seek approval to commence a programme of consultation on the draft 2025 - 2026 plan.
-Consultation will be undertaken with children, young people and their families, partners and other key stakeholders prior to a final draft of the plan being prepared which will be presented to Children's Services Committee and full Council.
+9. EQUALITY AND DIVERSITY CONSIDERATIONS (IMPACT ASSESSMENT FORM TO BE COMPLETED AS APPROPRIATE.)

+9.1.
+Equality and Diversity is considered within the report in relation to specific individual and groups of young people.

+10. STAFF CONSIDERATIONS

+10.1.
+There are no specific staffing considerations.

+11. ASSET MANAGEMENT CONSIDERATIONS

+11.1 There are no asset management considerations arising. from this report.

+12. ENVIRONMENT, SUSTAINABILITY AND CLIMATE CHANGE CONSIDERATIONS

+12.1 There are no specific environmental, sustainability and climate change considerations arising from this report.

+13. RECOMMENDATIONS

-- 6.1 To note the progress made against the local Youth Justice Plan (2024/2025). - To approve the draft local Youth Justice Plan (2025/2026) for consultation as outlined in the report prior to the final report being presented to Children's Services Committee in September 2025.
+- 13.1 To note the progress made against the local Youth Justice Plan (2024/2025). - 13.2.
+To approve the draft local Youth Justice Plan (2025/2026) for consultation as outlined in the report prior to the final report being presented to Children's Services Committee in September 2025.